dentarg/auth0-blog/_posts/2017-02-15-introducing-auth0-hooks.md

 If you have been using Auth0 Rules before, these are some of the key differences in the development experience when moving on to Auth0 Hooks:

-* In Auth0 Rules, you are editing code on the Auth0 management dashbaord.
+* In Auth0 Rules, you are editing code on the Auth0 management dashboard.
 When using Auth0 Hooks, you edit code in the Webtask Editor.
 * When using Auth0 Rules, you are specifying rule configuration common to all rules on the Auth0 management dashboard.
 Auth0 Hooks allow you to specify secret configuration directly in the Webtask Editor, and separately for each hook.
 * When developing Auth0 Rules, you can dry run a rule from within the Auth0 management dashboard.
 Auth0 Hooks can be tested from within the Webtask Editor using the integrated runner and access to real-time logs.
 * There is no command line tool to manipulate Auth0 Rules.
 Auth0 Hooks come with the [Auth0 CLI](https://auth0.com/docs/auth0-hooks/cli) tool, and can also be manipulated using the lower level [Webtask CLI](https://webtask.io/cli) tool.